Expert Roofing & Roof Repair Specialists in Bramhall

 Just south of the village, Woodford has a much more rural feel.
 The larger detached properties and older farmhouses here are often exposed to open fields and high winds.
 We regularly handle storm-damage repairs, ridge tile repointing, and full re-roofs designed to withstand heavy weather exposure.

-Sitting quietly between Bramhall and Cheadle Hulme, the Kitts Moss area is packed with solid 1930s–1950s family homes and bungalows.
+Sitting quietly between Bramhall and Cheadle Hulme, the Kitts Moss area is packed with solid 1930s to 1950s family homes and bungalows.
 We spend a lot of time here upgrading ageing felt flat roofs on dormers and garages to modern GRP fibreglass or EPDM rubber, as well as overhauling original tiled roofs that have reached the end of their lifespan.

 Working around the park and the Syddal Park Conservation Area requires a specialist touch.
 When we work on the stunning Edwardian properties along protected streets like Ogden Road and Thorn Road, we ensure every slate repair and chimney restoration meets the conservation area's requirements, using traditional materials and techniques.